 345. Within 21 days of receiving the assignment certificate the assigned employee must give the assigned employer a written notice of receipt of the certificate in the form approved by the employer.

-Assigned employee may ask for, or for change to, assignment certificate information in the certificate is inaccurate-for an accurate certificate to be given.
+Assigned employee may ask for, or for change to, assignment certificate certificate to be given.

 346.(1) The assigned employee may ask the assigned employer-